elmot/vaadin-fluent-api/README.md

-# MyComponent Add-on for Vaadin 8
+# Elmot's Fluent API Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.

-## Online demo

-Try the add-on demo at <url of the online demo>
+TBD

 ## Download release

 Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/fluent-api
+For Maven instructions, download and reviews, go to http://vaadin.com/addon/TBD

 ## Building and running demo
+TBD
 git clone <url of the MyComponent repository>
 mvn clean install
 cd demo